 Application Service Providers Information

-Application service providers (ASP) own and operate specialized software which they install and maintain on their own servers.
-ASP customers then access tools and services through a Web browser and Internet connection, or a thin client and vendor-supplied software.
+Application service providers (ASP) own and operate specialized software that they install and maintain on their own servers.
+ASP customers then access tools and services through a web browser and internet connection, or a thin client and vendor-supplied software.
 Both approaches eliminate software-maintenance issues on the customer’s end and ensure that business-critical systems are managed by information technology (IT) professionals.
 In some cases, application service providers (ASP) require customers to sign a service agreement to guarantee a defined level of service.
 Such agreements can help ASP customers reduce their IT expenses to a monthly fee, but pose risks such as the loss or theft of corporate data.
 Unlike traditional ASPs, software as a service (SaaS) providers may use a multi-tenant architecture in which multiple customers run the same software, but with different data.

 When selecting application service providers (ASP), businesses need to consider the way in which customers access the software, the manner in which customer service issues are resolved, and security of the data behind passwords and firewalls.
 The security of the connection between the ASP and the user is also an important consideration.
 Normally, encryption and virtual private networks (VPN) are used.
 Businesses that want to select application service providers (ASP) should also determine how applications are served, how the ASP handles redundancy, and how the ASP handles specific hardware and software problems.
-Disaster management, ownership of data, and the movement of data between existing application and a new ASP are also important considerations.
+Disaster management, ownership of data, and the movement of data between existing applications and a new ASP are also important considerations.